 The other possibility is that those in the government just don’t realise that the only remaining supporters of hydrogen cars are those working hardest to delay the move to electric vehicle?
 Perhaps they feel they know better than fools like Elon Musk and Jeff Bezos (investor in Rivian, another electric vehicle company valued above Ford and General Motors), or Warren Buffet (Investor in BYD, 4th largest car company in the world and competing with Tesla for largest EV maker).

-Perhaps there is nothing underhand and the Australian government just believes the hydrogen story, and supports hydrogen vehicles over electric vehicles.
+Perhaps there is nothing underhand, and the Australian government just believes the battery electric vehicles, even those like the Rivian ‘truck of the year’ in the US ‘ute’/pickup, for Ford F150 Lightning, or the Hummer EV, would rob Australians of their weekends, and therefore supports hydrogen vehicles over electric vehicles.
 The problem with this story, is that the Australian government is saying it now supports electric vehicles.
-Which mean either they have seen none of the statements by Toyota of how they are opposed to electric vehicles, or the stories on how Toyota are opposed to electric vehicles.
+Which mean either they have seen none of the statements by Toyota of how they are opposed to electric vehicles, or on how Toyota formed an alliance to keep the internal combustion engine alive in Japan.
 So this option requires the Australian government to be either naïve and ignorant, or intent on deceiving the Australian electorate.

 In the end, it is hard to know which option is worse.

 An example of how a country can resist the move to electric vehicles without telling voters?

 It is hard to know which possibly is most likely:

 - Despite all the evidence, and sales at 500 to 1 against, the Australian government believes in hydrogen over battery technology and has not seen any of the widely reported stories on how Toyota is anti-electric vehicles.